informalsystems/hermes/verification/spec/connection-handshake/README.md

-# IBC Connection Handshake (CH) TLA+ spec
+# IBC Connection Handshake (ICS3) TLA+ spec

-This is a high-level TLA+ spec for the IBC Connection Handshake (CH) protocol.
+This is a high-level TLA+ spec for the IBC Connection Handshake (ICS3) protocol.
 The spec has three modules:

   - `Environment.tla` (main model lives here)